 Knowing the definition of an attachment can assist theme developers in setting special functions or criteria for photos that display as attachments on a WordPress page or post.

-Attachments and Google are causing SEO problems
+Attachments and Google are causing SEO problems.

 WordPress automatically produces an attachment page for each attachment you use on a page or post.

-This can be beneficial for those who have very graphic websites, but if your photographs are mainly used to explain or supplement your text, attachment pages may not be necessary.
+This can be beneficial for those with graphic websites, but if your photographs are mainly used to explain or supplement your text, attachment pages may not be necessary.
 An attachment page can sometimes rank higher than the original content, with the “actual” content piece ranking second in Google (as it did for me).
 If your image is solely used to support the text of your post, you should disable or redirect the attachment pages to the original material or create a canonical one.
 If you utilize the WordPress SEO by Yoast plugin, you can take care of this right in the plugin.

 Theme developers may use the attachment functionality to change the appearance of posts with attachments by utilizing template tags and conditional theme tags.
 Post Image is a famous example of developers utilizing attachments in combination with posts.